stg-tud/MUBench/data/README.md

 ### Datasets

-The easiest way is to use predefined experiment datasets, by passing their Id as an argument to the `--datasets` command-line option.
+The easiest way is to use predefined experiment datasets, by passing their Ids to the `--datasets` command-line option.
 Available datasets are declared in the [datasets.yml](datasets.yml) file.
-You may also add your own datasets to this file, by listing the [individual dataset entities](#individual-entities) you want to include.

 Example: `mubench> pipeline run ex2 DemoDetector --datasets TSE17-ExPrecision`